 In selected ion monitoring (SIM), you specify the monitoring of a particular ion or set of ions.
-Because only a few ions are monitored during a chromatographic run, SIM can provide lower detection limits than a full scan analysis.
-If you need to detect small quantities of a target compound, use SIM if you know the mass spectrum of your target compounds and the mass spectrum of the sample matrix.
+Because only a few ions are monitored during a chromatographic run, SIM can provide lower detection limits than a full-scan analysis.
+Use SIM if you need to detect small quantities of a target compound and you know the mass spectrum of your target compounds and the mass spectrum of the sample matrix.
 SIM can improve the detection limit for quantitative analyses, but it can also reduce specificity.
-In SIM, only specific ions are monitored.
+SIM monitors only specific ions.
 Therefore, any compound that produces those ions appears to be the target compound, resulting in false positives.